An open letter to travel writer Bill Bryson, in response to critical remarks he made about Belgium in one of his books.

 Do you mind if I call you Bill?
 I feel as if I can, as I’ve read so many of your travel books over the years that I feel I know you quite well.

 It started back in 1999 with your book A Walk in the Woods.
 That was soon followed by Neither Here Nor There, Notes From A Small Island, and Notes from a Big Country.
 I’ve always found you an entertaining, informative, knowledgeable, witty and insightful writer.
 If ever I was asked to compile a list of inspirational travel writers, you’d be up there at the top.

 You see Bill, I recently read your book, The Road to Little Dribbling, and you’ve disappointed me.
 Greatly.
 You’ve changed your style.
 You are now quite a Grumpy Old Travel Writer, aren’t you!
 But you also made a couple of un-researched, throwaway remarks that I guess you thought would elicit a few chuckles.

 When I read the first remark, I smiled like a priest, forgave you for your ignorance, and continued reading.

 When I read the second remark, I banged the book shut, pounded up the stairs to my study and hammered “Bill Bryson travel writer email address” into Google.

-I found heaps of admiring reviews, extracts from your books, a Facebook page with 85,000 likes, lists of your awards, interviews in global newspapers.
+I found millions of results.
+Heaps of admiring reviews.
+Extracts from your books.
+A Facebook page with 85,000 likes.
+Lists of your awards.
+Interviews in global newspapers.

 But no email address.